 Excellent Cut Diamonds Always Cost the Premium

-To exhibit maximum brilliance, the stone needs to have ceratin proportions and these proportions also determine the quality of the cut.
-In addition, diamond cutters try to maximize carat weight while keeping the stone’s clarity possibly high.
+To exhibit maximum brilliance, the stone needs to have ceratin proportions which determine the quality of the cut.
+Besides, diamond cutters try to maximize carat weight while keeping the stone’s clarity possibly high.
 This is not an easy task.

-As you see, achieving an optimal balance between cut, clarity and carat weight is not so easy, that’s why proportional stones that are big and clean are rare and expensive.
+As you see, achieving an optimal balance between cut, clarity and carat weight is not so easy, which is why proportional stones that are big and clean are rare and expensive.